grokhi/pytorch_DEC_IDEC_2022/README.md

 # PyTorch DEC/IDEC (2022)
 Rewritten Deep Embedded Clustering (DEC) and Improved DEC (IDEC) algorithms for the current version of pytorch.
 Obtained code was implemented then for the purposes of text feature extraction.
 (See [this paper](https://journalofbigdata.springeropen.com/articles/10.1186/s40537-022-00564-9#:~:text=Based%20on%20the%20results%2C%20BERT,that%20positions%20similar%20texts%20closer.) for details).
-See notebook for full code and plots.
+See .ipynb notebook for full code and plots.

 Original papers:
 - DEC [Unsupervised Deep Embedding for Clustering Analysis (2016) by Junyuan Xie et al.](https://arxiv.org/abs/1511.06335)